 A: The Baylor DPT Program recruiting window is typically from July through September each year.
 This year will be a bit shorter due to the new system rollout that Baylor is using.
 Recruiting, selecting and hiring of our associated faculty this early allows those selected to request time off or deconflict their personal schedules, if needed.

 Q: How do I indicate my interest if the recruitment window is not open?

 A: If our recruiting window is not active, you can contact us at this link and your information will be provided to the program.
 After you provide your information we will send you an email notifying you that the current recruiting window has opened and that you are able to apply at that time.

 Q: Why are there so many positions available?

 In our hybrid program, students and faculty travel to Waco, TX twice per semester for onsite, face-to-face laboratory instruction.
-With up to 100 students per cohort, we have a need for high-quality associate faculty who bring their clinical and contemporary experience, a passion for teaching, and a desire to mentor and coach future physical therapists and leaders in our profession.
-We are committed to a student to faculty ratio of approximately 1:12, which means we must recruit at least 6-7 associate faculty to assist core faculty in lab instruction.
+With up to 100 students per cohort, we have a need for high-quality associated faculty who bring their clinical and contemporary experience, a passion for teaching, and a desire to mentor and coach future physical therapists and leaders in our profession.
+We are committed to a student to faculty ratio of approximately 1:12, which means we must recruit at least 6-7 associated faculty to assist core faculty in lab instruction.

 Q: What experience do I need?

 A: We seek clinician educators with at least 2 years of experience within their area of practice.
 Advanced certifications and/or residency training is preferred, but not required.
 See below for additional qualification information.